 Nightmare Fuel: While The Dark Crystal has disturbingly realistic violence and alien creatures, Labyrinth goes into Surreal HorrorUncanny Valley with surreal David Bowie faces, Body Horror Fireys, the eerie ballroom scene with the grotesque masks, and almost everything being alive.
 Even half of the soundtrack sounds like something out of a horror movie.

-No Yay / Squick: A 15-year-old being romantically pursued ("Just let me rule you...") and watched over by a stretchy pants-wearing goblin king (David Bowie at 39) makes some folks squeamish.
+No Yay / Squick: A 15-year-old being romantically pursued (implied by the line "Just let me rule you...") and watched over by a stretchy pants-wearing goblin king (David Bowie at 39) makes some folks squeamish.

-The scene with the "Fireys" — ya know, those fuzzy pink things that routinely decapitated and amputated themselves and others for fun — is notorious for having unusually bad Blue Screen special effects, even for its time.
+The scene with the "Fireys"note Which includes the "Chilly Down" number — ya know, those fuzzy pink things that routinely decapitated and amputated themselves and others for fun — is notorious for having unusually bad Blue Screen special effects, even for its time.
 This is weird considering how good the special effects were in the rest of the movie.
 Now wispy fuzzy semi-translucent fringes are about the most difficult possible item to chroma-key, but it hasn't been remedied at all in "remastered" DVD releases.
 (That said, though they were far from the awesome advances we have now, it's pretty good for a bunch of puppeteers in black velvet suits.)

 So Bad, It's Good: Not the movie itself, which is a cult classic on its own.
 But Jennifer Connelly's acting requires either very thick nostalgia goggles or an appreciation for the camp value of her breathless, melodramatic performance.